Gracecao-phonetics/island-alliance-in-linguistics.github.io/_pages/about.md

   - /about.html
 ---

-# Island Alliance in Linguistics and Languages (IALL) 島語聯盟

-> Established in 2026, **IALL** is a global research network dedicated to connecting scholars, educators, and community resource builders based on islands or working with island languages.
+Established in 2026, **IALL** is a global research network dedicated to connecting scholars, educators, and community resource builders based on islands or working with island languages.

 Founded by linguists from **University College Dublin** (Ireland) and **National Yang Ming Chiao Tung University** (Taiwan), we aim to build a stronger collaborative network to address shared linguistic challenges.